thepittnews/graphics/doc.md

 Once the story is in "send", create a WordPress post for the story, and place your cursor in the editor where you'd like the graphic to be inserted.

+- Post the graphic
-- Post the graphic: for HTML-driven graphics
+  - HTML-driven graphics
-  - Switch the editor from "Visual" to "Text" mode.
+    - Switch the content editor from "Visual" to "Text" mode.
     - Paste in the HTML code for the graphic.
-- Post the graphic: for JavaScript-driven graphics
+  - JavaScript-driven graphics
     - In the content editor toolbar, click the "Wp-D3" button.
     - Click "New Tab," and paste your JavaScript code into the code editor.
     - Click "Save" and then "Insert."
+  - Image-driven graphics
+    - If uploading a "What Are The Odds" graphic, make sure the image width is less than 2,000 pixels.
+If too big, open the file in Preview, select Tools, select Adjust Size, and make the image 50% of its current size.
+    - In the WordPress UI, click "media" on the left toolbar, and upload the file.
+    - Put the cutline in the caption field, and put the attribution (ex: `Graphic by Jon Moss | Online Visual Editor`) in the photographer field.
 - Place custom `<head>` content (such as CSS stylesheets or JavaScript includes) into the "Add to head" text area.
 - Place custom CSS into the "CSS Editor" text area.